Distributed Sequential Receding Horizon Control of Multi-Agent Systems under Recurring Signal Temporal Logic: Main Results

-Lemma \ref{lem:receding_horizon_prob_node_i_feasibility} states that the recursive feasibility property of the global optimization problem is preserved even if we decompose \eqref{eq:receding_horizon_relax_MAS} into $M$ smaller problems.
-However, when agents belong to the same cliques within the underlying graph, indicating shared tasks, solving \eqref{eq:receding_horizon_relax_node_i} in parallel becomes problematic.
-This is due to the inconsistencies arising in the formulation of the underlying coupling constraints.
-As a remedy, we propose a scheduling algorithm whereby only a subset of agents can optimize their control inputs while the remaining peers regress a feasible solution from past iterations.
-This sequential scheduling enables the implementation of a distributed receding horizon control policy while underpinning recursive feasibility.
+Lemma \ref{lem:receding_horizon_prob_node_i_feasibility} states that the recursive feasibility property of the optimization problem \eqref{eq:receding_horizon_relax_MAS} is preserved even if we decompose it into $M$ agent-level problems \eqref{eq:receding_horizon_relax_node_i}.
+However, simultaneously solving \eqref{eq:receding_horizon_relax_node_i} for agents belonging to the same cliques, $\nu\in\cK_\phi$, becomes problematic, due to the difficulty to address coupling constraints in parallel.
+As a remedy, we propose a scheduling algorithm wherein only a subset of agents can optimize their control inputs at a given time step, whereas the remaining peers regress a feasible solution from the preceding time step.
+The implementation of this sequential scheduling gives rise to a distributed receding horizon control policy, while ensuring recursive feasibility.